developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/keycapture/index.md

 -----

 ## Mapping Hardware Keys
 The hardware keys of Zebra devices can be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
-This feature can be useful for many scenarios.
+This feature can be useful for many scenarios:

-##### Possible Usage Scenarios:
 * Zoom in and out of app page(s)
 * Show/hide custom buttons or keyboard layouts
 * Show/hide the address bar